MicrosoftDocs/EMDocs/EMDocs/Solutions/byod-management-reqs.md

 ---
+# required metadata

-title: Management requirements
+title: Management requirements | Enetrprise Mobility Suite
-ms.custom: na
-ms.reviewer: na
-ms.service: multiple
-ms.suite: na
-ms.technology: na
-ms.tgt_pltfrm: na
+description:
+keywords:
+author: YuriDio
+manager: swadhwa
+ms.date: 04/28/2016
 ms.topic: article
+ms.prod:
+ms.service:
+ms.technology:
 ms.assetid: c576a1be-c706-4a12-a2e2-b3d85e632afa

-author: YuriDio
+# optional metadata

+#ROBOTS:
+#audience:
+#ms.devlang:
+ms.reviewer:
+ms.suite: ems
+#ms.tgt_pltfrm:
+#ms.custom:

 ---

 # Management requirements

 Device management is one of the foundations of any people-centric strategy, and it must be evaluated against a company’s requirements.
 Depending on the maturity level of the company, a management system might be in place already that will need to be expanded to cover the BYOD scenarios that the company is adopting.
 Figure 4 shows management interactions when managing users, devices, and data.
 Considerations must be made for each component of the Management subdomain.